-Maybe Sally in Sales has a secret talent for shooting and editing video?
+Maybe Sally in Sales has a secret talent for shooting and editing videos?

 Don't be afraid to pull people from across different departments to help with the content marketing effort.
 The best people to tell your brand story are the people that make up your brand.

 Create a Scalable Editorial Plan & Workflow

 Once your content team is sorted out, the next step is to create a plan to produce and distribute content.
 The plan should be tailored to the team and resources that you currently have, but it should also be scalable in order for it to grow as you produce more content or hire more people that can contribute.

 This stage of planning should outline and define: